rsence/rsence/trunk/Readme.txt

 For installation instructions, read the Install.txt document.

-What's new in 1.1?
+What's new?

-To see what changed between 1.0 and 1.1, read the Changes.txt document.
+To see what changed between the release versions, read the Changes.txt document.

 Introduction